 They’re also both deeply compassionate, united in their political beliefs, enjoy the outdoors, and prioritize family above everything else.

 People can have seemingly conflicting personalities without being total opposites — clearly your parents are, deep down, pretty similar.
-A better word might be complementary.
-To complement something means to emphasize its unique and special traits.
+A better word might be

 Still, you might feel drawn to someone who seems different for a few key reasons.